Sadat7298/Smartphone-Price-Prediction-ML/README.md

 Box plots
 Histograms

-## Step 6- Model Building
+## Step 6- Model Training
-Train the machine learning model using the processed dataset.
+The preprocessed dataset is divided into training and testing sets.
+Machine learning algorithms are trained using the training data to learn the relationship between smartphone features and prices.

 ## Step 7- Model Evaluation
 Mean Absolute Error(MAE)